United States Mint: History

 The First U.S. Branch Mint in California, which opened on April 3, 1854, is located at 608–619 Commercial Street in San Francisco.
 The building now houses the San Francisco Historical Society.

 The first authorization for the establishment of a mint in the United States was in a resolution of the Congress of the Confederation of February 21, 1782, and the first general-circulation coin of the United States, the Fugio cent, was produced in 1787 based on the Continental dollar.

 The current United States Mint was created by Congress with the Coinage Act of 1792, and originally placed within the Department of State.
 Per the terms of the Coinage Act, the first Mint building was in Philadelphia, which was then the capital of the United States; it was the first building of the United States raised under the Constitution.
 The mint's headquarters is a non-coin-producing facility in Washington D.C.
 It operates mint facilities in Philadelphia, Denver, San Francisco, and West Point, and a bullion depository at Fort Knox, Kentucky.
 Official Mints (Branches) were once also located in Carson City, Nevada; Charlotte, North Carolina; Dahlonega, Georgia; New Orleans, Louisiana; and in Manila, in the Philippines.

 Originally part of the State Department, the Mint was made an independent agency in 1799.
 It converted precious metals into standard coin for anyone's account with no seigniorage charge beyond the refining costs.
 Under the Coinage Act of 1873, the Mint became part of the Department of the Treasury.
 It was placed under the auspices of the treasurer of the United States in 1981.
 Legal tender coins of today are minted solely for the Treasury's account.

 The first director of the United States Mint was renowned scientist David Rittenhouse from 1792 to 1795.
-The position is currently filled by Ventris Gibson.
+The position is currently filled by Paul Hollis.
 Henry Voigt was the first Superintendent and Chief Coiner, and is credited with some of the first U.S. coin designs.
 Another important position at the Mint is that of Chief Engraver, which has been held by such men as Frank Gasparro, William Barber, Charles E. Barber, James B. Longacre, and Christian Gobrecht.